Summary of Recent Changes

 Employers must be prepared for staffing shortages and have plans and processes in place to mitigate them.
 Every effort should be made to limit exposure to both patients and facility HCP.
 Refer to the CDC Strategies to Mitigate Healthcare Personnel Staffing Shortages for protocols on contingency and crisis strategies for mitigating staffing shortages.

-Healthcare facilities experiencing critical staffing shortages may allow the following unvaccinated/partially vaccinated HCP to continue to work during their quarantine period as long as they remain asymptomatic:
+Healthcare facilities experiencing critical staffing shortages may allow HCP in quarantine to return to work using the following shortened quarantine period as long as they remain asymptomatic:

 These HCP must observe strict infection control procedures including source control at all times (facemask or respirator required) while working.
 They must continue regular daily symptom monitoring and if symptoms occur within 14 days of the exposure, they must be immediately excluded from work and told to isolate at home pending clinical evaluation and testing.

-See CDC Options to Reduce Quarantine for Contacts of Persons with SARS-CoV-2 Infection Using Symptom Monitoring and Diagnostic Testing and Vaccinated healthcare personnel, patients, and residents in healthcare settings for more information.
+See CDC Options to Reduce Quarantine for Contacts of Persons with SARS-CoV-2 Infection Using Symptom Monitoring and Diagnostic Testing and CDPH Guidance on Isolation and Quarantine for COVID-19 Contact Tracing for more information.

 HCP who are infected with SARS-CoV-2 should be excluded from work until they meet all return to work criteria (as outlined above).
 If extreme shortages continue despite all other mitigation strategies, facilities may consider following CDC crisis capacity strategies to mitigate severe staffing shortages.
 See CDC Strategies to Mitigate Healthcare Personnel Staffing Shortages